Academy · First Tattoo

 • Breaks.
 For sessions over an hour, your artist will offer breaks.
 Take them.
 Drink water, eat your snack, get up if you can.

 • Cleaning and wrapping.
-When the work is finished, your artist cleans the area thoroughly and wraps it with cling film or an adhesive film.
-They will give you specific aftercare instructions.
+When the work is finished, your artist cleans the area thoroughly and wraps it with cling film or an adhesive film, then gives you specific aftercare instructions.

 Tipping practice varies by region.
-In the US and Australia, fifteen to twenty-five percent on top of the agreed price is standard for good work, paid in cash directly to the artist.
+In the United States, fifteen to twenty-five percent on top of the agreed price is customary for good work, usually in cash.
+In Australia and much of Europe, tipping is not expected, though it is always welcome.
+If you are unsure, ask the studio when you book.

 After The Hand-Off to Aftercare

 The session ending is the start of the next stage, not the end of the project.
-The first 48 hours are particularly important — we cover them in detail in our guide to the first 48 hours of tattoo aftercare.
+The first 48 hours matter most, and we cover them in detail in our guide to the first 48 hours of tattoo aftercare.
 For the wider picture of healing and long-term care, the SKINGRAPHICA complete tattoo care guide walks through every phase from studio chair to settled work.

 The Bottom Line